mramshaw/helm-test/README.md

 	  requirements.yaml
 	  values.yaml

-The `requirements.yaml` and `requirements.lock` files may or may not be needed.
+The `charts/` folder and the `requirements.yaml` and `requirements.lock` files may or may not be needed.

 Much like a `requirements.txt` file in a Python project, the `requirements.yaml` file is used to list project dependencies (if there are any - which there may not be).